klamt-lab/straindesign/docs/source/index.rst

 ``OSError: [Errno 0] JVM DLL not found``

 check that your `Java and the JPype library is set up correctly <https://github.com/jpype-project/jpype/issues/994>`_.
+The easiest way to avoid this error is to use conda to install StrainDesign.

 :html:`<a id="examples"></a>`\ Examples:
 ================================================